Waste.net

 Residential home refrigerators and commercial refrigeration systems are examples of specific heat pump applications.
 Domestic home freezers and industrial freezers operate on the same principals.

 The heat is rapidly driven and will naturally transport toward the cold side so a typical heat exchange system will require a pressure or pump to drive the cold side medium through the system.
-The speed of the heat transfer is largly determined by the size of the temperature gradient between the hot side and cold side.
+The speed of the heat transfer is largely determined by the size of the temperature gradient between the hot side and cold side.

 One method to generate a rapid cold side heat sink is with the expansion of a compressed gas or vapor, this may result in a cryo temperature effect.